bigeyedata/terraform-modules/README.md

 ## Upgrading

+### Upgrading to 19.0.0

+Be sure to apply 18.0.0 first, or the previously inline security group rules that were removed will be left dangling and will cause conflicts down the road.

 ### Upgrading to 18.0.0

 18.0.0 is the first step in a 2 part series to migrate from inline security